DavitHovhannisyan/Untitled-1/README.md

 Project's aim is to create a program for robots to undestand a BPM of a random music and realize a real-time dance by using Raspberry Pi (Python language) and EV3 brick.
 My program consist of two parts: BPM counter and motor controller.
 First of all I have  researched about existing algorithms so that helped me during my work.

-Here is my used code.
+[https://gist.github.com/virtuald/c30032a5b8cdacd1a6c0]Here is my used code.

 ### Robot's algorithm